Design and Develop Embedded Products

 In this three-course certificate program, you’ll acquire the skills needed to develop embedded and real-time software for microcontrollers and microprocessors.
 We’ll cover how to design, develop, test, debug and document low-level software for embedded devices using C programming and ARM assembly.
 You’ll gain an understanding of hardware schematics and build the skills to analyze and improve the performance of a product.

 Developers and technical professionals with experience programming in the C or C++ languages.

 Proficiency in C or C++ is required.
 It’s highly recommended that applicants have professional experience using C or C++.
-At a minimum, applicants should have proficiency equivalent to that attained through successfully completing the Certificate in C (no longer offered) or the Certificate in C++.
+At a minimum, applicants should have proficiency equivalent to that attained through successfully completing Foundations of C Programming course or the Certificate in C++ Programming.